stlab/libraries/tips/small-object-optimizations.md

 concept& self() { return *static_cast<concept*>(static_cast<void*>(&_data)); }
 ```

 Since a `concept` was not stored at this location, this cast is only allowed if the pointer types `model*` and `concept*` are [_pointer-interconvertible_](http://en.cppreference.com/w/cpp/language/static_cast).
+Pointer-interconvertible means that a void* which points to an object of one type, also points to an object of the other type.
 That would only be true if `model` is a [_standard-layout class_](http://en.cppreference.com/w/cpp/concept/StandardLayoutType).
 Unfortunately, that is not the case for two reasons.

 - `model` (and `concept`) contain virtual functions.
 - `model` may have a member which is not a `StandardLayoutType` because it holds an arbitrary `Callable` object.